-You will understand the function SUM() in this tutorial to compute the sum of all the values in a column.
-Also, I will explain to you the syntax of the SUM() function and how to use it.
+In this PostgreSQL tutorial, I will show you how to compute the total sum of columns in PostgreSQL.
+You will also understand the function SUM(), which computes the sum of all the values in a column.
+I will also explain the syntax of the SUM() function and how to use it.

 Finally, you will implement the SUM() function with clauses like HAVING and GROUP with practical examples.

-PostgreSQL Compute Total Sum of Column
+PostgreSQL Sum

-Or maybe should a business invest in more stocks.
-This is one aspect of using the SUM() but there can be other aspects.
+Or maybe a business should invest in more stocks.
+This is one aspect of using the SUM(), but there can be other aspects.

 SUM(column_name)